TwiN/gatus/README.md

 ### API
-Gatus provides a simple read-only API which can be queried in order to programmatically determine endpoint status and history.
+Gatus provides a simple read-only API that can be queried in order to programmatically determine endpoint status and history.

 All endpoints are available via a GET request to the following endpoint:
 ```